Resources for Hospitals, Health Care Providers and Other Health Care Facilities

 Medicare will work with qualified hospitals to estimate their upcoming payments and give that money to hospitals in advance.
 Qualified facilities can request a lump sum or periodic payment reflecting up to six months of Medicare services.
-Accelerated payments must be repaid to Medicare, however a qualifying hospital would not be required to start paying Medicare back for four months after receiving the first payment.
-Hospitals would have at least 12 months to complete repayment without paying interest.
+Accelerated payments must be repaid to Medicare.

 Treating patients with COVID-19 is very resource-intensive for hospitals.
 How will Medicare ensure that hospitals are adequately reimbursed for treating COVID-19 patients?

 The CARES Act increases Medicare reimbursement to care for a COVID-19 patient by 20 percent.
 This add-on payment for inpatient hospital services will be applied for the duration of the COVID-19 emergency.

 What support is included for community health centers?